-It is important to maintain appropriate moisture levels.
+It is important to maintain keep humidity levels between 30-43%.
 Mold can become an issue if not monitored.

 PROPER VENTILATION

 Ventilation will help keep your family and home healthy.
 There are high efficiency bathroom fans that can be used for whole house ventilation systems.